libavg/libavg/sphinxdoc/basenodes.rst

         **Messages:**

             All messages are emitted only if the cursor is above the :py:class:`Node` and :py:attr:`active` as well as :py:attr:`sensitive` are True.
-All message parameters are of type :py:class:`CursorEvent`.
+The message parameters are of type :py:class:`CursorEvent`.
 The CURSOR messages are emitted for mouse and touch events.
 The HOVER events are emitted for touch devices which can sense hands approaching the surface before the actual touch.